Chin-up

 Variations:

-- Weighted Chin-Up: Increase the intensity by adding resistance with a weight belt, ankle weight, or holding a dumbbell between the feet for advanced practitioners.
+- Weighted Chin-up: Increase the intensity by adding resistance with a weight vest, a weight belt and weights, ankle weight, or holding a dumbbell between the feet for advanced practitioners.

-- Assisted Chin-Up: Utilize resistance bands or assistance machines to reduce body weight and assist with the movement for beginners.
+- Assisted Chin-up: Utilize resistance bands or assistance machines to reduce body weight and assist with the movement of beginners.

 Breathing Technique: